-In as little as 85 weeks*, our Associate degree program in Information Systems Security and Assurance will provide the foundation and training you need to seek an entry-level job in the field.
+In as little as 85 weeks*, our program provides the foundation and training you need to seek an entry-level job in the field.
+Information systems security professionals must protect a company’s data.
+This involves working with security programs as well as hardware.
 After graduating, you can seek employment in the information systems security and cyber security branches of an organization as a systems security analyst, systems security administrator, or other IT network systems position that has security responsibilities.

 You’ll learn how to:

 - Analyze security issues, policies, and implementations

 - Perform systems forensics